PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 ## Preventing proliferation of dangerous capabilities

-Right now, there is a lot happening in the AI regulation space.
+Right now, a lot is happening in the AI regulation space.
 A lot of these proposals (including all the ones coming from AI labs) are relying on safety **evaluations** (or _evals_): pre-deployment testing of AI models.
 An example of these eval-based approaches is the [RSP approach by Anthropic](https://evals.alignment.org/blog/2023-09-26-rsp/#:~:text=An%20RSP%20specifies%20what%20level,capabilities%20until%20protective%20measures%20improve.) or the [Coordinated Pausing](https://www.governance.ai/research-paper/coordinated-pausing-evaluation-based-scheme) approach by GovAI.
 We refer to these as [level 2 regulation](/4-levels-of-ai-regulation).